 We're proud to offer REDcycle recycling in all Coles supermarkets.
 Through the program, customers can recycle plastic bags and other soft plastic packaging using specially marked bins located at the front of our stores.

-Since the program began in 2011, Coles has diverted more than 715 million pieces of flexible plastic from landfill across Australia.
+Since the program began in 2011, Coles has diverted more than one billion pieces of flexible plastic from landfill across Australia.

 Customers can recycle a range of soft plastic packaging including bread bags, cereal bags and frozen food bags.